 Ignition interlock devices were required in just a few states in 2006, but Mothers Against Drunk Driving and other advocacy groups began aggressively campaigning for their use and 45 states have at least some requirements for mandatory ignition interlock devices.

-Despite this pervasive use, studies have shown that DUI re-arrest rates go back to normal as soon as the ignition interlock device is removed, despite dropping slightly during the time the device is on the car.
-Since there is no long-term reduction in DUI arrests because of ignition interlock devices, there are arguments that it would be better to consider alternative approaches, such as more treatment solutions, rather than having DUI offenders waste time and money on having this device installed and using it for months.
+Despite this pervasive use, studies have shown that DUI re-arrest rates go back to normal as soon as the ignition interlock device is removed, despite dropping slightly during the time the device is installed on the car.
+Since there is no long-term reduction in DUI arrests because of ignition interlock devices, there are arguments that it would be better to consider alternative approaches, such as more treatment solutions, rather than having DUI offenders waste time and money on having this device installed for months.